-Since its inception in 1996, the Arizona Water Banking Authority (AWBA), in partnership with CAP, has stored excess CAP water within Arizona.
+Since its inception in 1996, the Arizona Water Banking Authority (AWBA), in partnership with CAP, has stored over four million acre-feet of CAP water in the aquifers of Central and Southern Arizona.
 This water has been stored in underground storage and groundwater savings facilities throughout the CAP service area.
-By statute and agreement, CAP is responsible for recovering a portion of this stored water in support of:
+CAP is responsible for recovering a portion of this stored water in support of:

 - CAP M&I subcontracts when there is a shortage in Colorado River water supplies